ryanzhou7/typescript/README.md

 }
 ```

-- no multiple inheritance, but can implement multiple
+- no multiple inheritance, but can implement multiple interfaces
+- Best to use implement with interface NOT type alias, if the type ever breaks the “object type” rules there’s [some potential for problems…](https://www.typescript-training.com/course/fundamentals-v3/07-interfaces-and-type-aliases/)

 ```ts
 // what it means for interfaces to be open